-Beginning in SFY 2013, by May 15th each year, HHSC will establish two (2) overarching goals and negotiate a third goal suggested by the MCO for the following calendar year.
-The MCO must identify and propose annual MCO be related to an overarching goal established by HHSC (see Uniform Managed Care Manual Chapter 10.2.7, "MMC/CHIP Performance Improvement Project Overarching Goals").
-Once finalized, the overarching goals and HHSCapproved PIPs are incorporated into the Contract.
+By August 1st each year, HHSC will establish two (2) overarching goals and negotiate a third goal suggested by the MCO for the following calendar year.
+The MCO must identify and propose annual MCO Performance Improvement Projects (PIPs) relating to the overarching goals for the following calendar year no later than September 15th of the current calendar year or 45 calendar days following receipt of the overarching goals from HHSC.
+The MCO is required to provide three (3) PIPs per MCO Program.
+At least one (1) PIP must be related to an overarching goal established by HHSC (see Uniform Managed Care Manual Chapter 10.2.7, MMC/CHIP Performance Improvement Project Overarching Goals).
+Once finalized, the overarching goals and HHSC-approved PIPs are incorporated into the Contract.
 If HHSC and the MCO cannot agree on the overarching goal or PIPs, HHSC will unilaterally select them.

 PIPs will follow CMS protocol, as described below.
 The purpose of health care quality PIPs is to assess and improve processes, and thereby outcomes, of care.
 In order for such projects to achieve real improvements in care and for interested parties to have confidence in the reported improvements, PIPs must be designed, conducted, and reported in a methodologically sound manner.

 MCOs must use the following ten (10) step CMS protocol when conducting PIPs:

-- select the study topic(s); - 2. define the study question(s);
+- 1. select the study topic(s);

+- 2. define the study question(s);

-- 3. select the study indicator(s); - 4. use a representative and generalizable study population; - 5. use sound sampling techniques (if sampling is used); - 6. collect reliable data: - 7. implement intervention and improvement strategies: - 8. analyze data and interpret study results; - 9. plan for "real" improvement; and - 10. achieve sustained improvement.
+- 3. select the study indicator(s);

+- 4. use a representative and generalizable study population;

+- 5. use sound sampling techniques (if sampling is used);

+- 6. collect reliable data;

+- 7. implement intervention and improvement strategies;

+- 8. analyze data and interpret study results;

+- 9. plan for real improvement; and

+- 10. achieve sustained improvement.

-(See Uniform Managed Care Manual Chapter 10.2.4, "Performance Improvement Project Submission Instructions" and 10.2.5, "Performance Improvement Project Template").
+(See Uniform Managed Care Manual Chapter 10.2.4, Performance Improvement Project Submission Instructions and 10.2.5, Performance Improvement Project Template).